perfect moodboard step-by-step

 If you have time and it wasn’t a last-minute project, put the result aside for a day or two before reviewing it and making changes.
 When it’s fresh, it might be hard to see if there’s something wrong or what you could make look better.

-If it is a mood board for your team’s project, you may show it to someone who knows what it is supposed to look like and be about.
-Other people’s opinion is important and may help you find the issues you can’t see.
+If it is a mood board for your team's project, you may show it to other team members who know what it is supposed to look like and be about.
+Other people's opinion is important and may help you find the issues you can't see.

 At this stage, you also may prepare a little note or explanation for your team or a client if you’re afraid some parts or aspects of your board might be hard to get or controversial.